 Technology and independent learning

-Technology revolution and digital resources
+Technology devices and digital resources

 The following four films show children and young people with vision impairment discussing how they use technology to learn more effectively and independently.